 There's nothing else like this in Costa Rica.
 Kurà's contemporary, minimalist design concept, woven with references to the local indigenous culture is a welcome departure from the palm-thatched motif of most Costa Rican hotels.

 The small size of the property (8 rooms) provides a very intimate and high touch guest experience.
-Kurà employs close to 40 local staff, ensuring that you are never wanting for attention though the perceptive, service-oriented crew here is equally adapt at leaving you be to lounge undisturbed.
+Kurà employs close to 40 local staff, ensuring that you are never wanting for attention though the perceptive & friendly crew here is equally adapt at leaving you be to lounge undisturbed.

 With 180 degree views and an infinity edge that merges with the horizon line, the non-chemically treated pool photographs gorgeously and is even more stunning in person.